 Commonwealth Health Connector

 Health Savings Accounts

-Subject to certain limitations, taxpayers and entities that are owners of residential properties located in Massachusetts may claim a credit in the amount of the net expenditures for the purchase and installation of energy-efficient heating items in such properties.
-Qualified purchases include energy-efficient heating items purchased on or after November 1, 2005 but not later than March 31, 2006, and costs related to the installation of such energy-efficient heating items in residential property located in Massachusetts.
+Subject to certain limitations, taxpayers and entities that were owners of residential properties located in Massachusetts could claim a credit in the amount of the net expenditures for the purchase and installation of energy-efficient heating items in such properties.

 IRA Distributions for Charitable Purposes

-The Pension Protection Act of 2006, (P.L.
-109-280) provides for an exclusion from federal gross income for distributions from traditional and Roth IRAs to qualified charities that would otherwise be taxable income.
+The Pension Protection Act of 2006, Public Law 109-280 ("Act") provides for an exclusion from federal gross income for distributions from traditional and Roth IRAs to qualified charities that would otherwise be taxable income.

 The exclusion applies to:

 - distributions made on behalf of taxpayers who are at least 70 ½ on the date of distribution in 2006 or 2007;